SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Prediction Results

 Overall we observe how SOMOSPIE is able to perform different methods for predicting the spatial pattern of soil moisture across ecoregions with varying soil moisture profiles.
-The use and assessment of different modeling approaches is suitable to better represent the complex variability of soil moisture and its dynamics, as each method is able to capture different portions of the soil moisture variability across the region of interest.
+The use and assessment of various modeling approaches is helpful to represent the complex variability of soil moisture and its dynamics, as each method is able to capture distinct elements of the soil moisture variability across the region of interest.
+Moreover, the study on the impact of data processing demonstrates how initial data processing decisions such as region selection can impact the prediction output, even for a fixed selection of machine learning model.
+Thus such decisions cannot be arbitrary and must be motivated by established scientific knowledge and by the accuracy of the predictions in comparison to existing data.